 Rare animals found in the Southern Cumberlands include the Bald Eagle, the Barking Treefrog, Bachman's Sparrow, and the Green Salamander.
 In addition, the Southern Cumberlands contain the highest concentration of caves in the world as well as the highest number of cave invertebrate species in the world!
 Among the rare cave species found in this area are the Tennessee Cave Salamander, the Gray Bat, the Indiana Bat, and the Southern Cavefish.

 The Tennessee and Alabama Chapters of The Nature Conservancy work closely together on conservation strategies in the project area, including land acquisition.

 The Conservancy's largest and most meaningful project to date was the acquisition of the Walls of Jericho.
 The huge tract of 21,453 acres of rivers, forested uplands and caves spreading across the Alabama and Tennessee state line contains an extraordinarily diverse array of plants and animals.

 The actual "Walls of Jericho" is a large, bowl-shaped natural amphitheater that shoots water out of holes and cracks in the canyon wall during times of high flow.
 The Alabama portion of the Walls of Jericho is now part of Skyline Wildlife Management Area.
 As of the fall of 2005, the Tennessee portion of the site came under management of the Tennessee Wildlife Resources Agency as Bear Hollow Mountain Wildlife Management Area.

-Along with the Walls of Jericho, the Tennessee Chapter has also purchased a 5,200-acre property called the David Carter tract, which became a Tennessee Wildlife Management Area, open to the public in 2006.January 22, 2013
+Along with the Walls of Jericho, the Tennessee Chapter has also purchased a 5,200-acre property called the David Carter tract, which became a Tennessee Wildlife Management Area, open to the public in 2006.October 18, 2013